 In 2015, the Liberal Party made Trudeau’s penchant for selfies part of their election strategy by selling selfie sticks with the party logo on them.
 One of Trudeau’s most infamous selfies is when he posed for a photo with a topless young woman at Toronto’s Gay Pride Parade.

 In addition to selfies, Justin Trudeau seeks media attention by wearing costumes in public.
-On his February 2018 trip to India, he wore a series of traditional Indian suits, even dressing as a bridegroom for a wedding, for which he was widely ridiculed.
+On his February 2018 trip to India, he wore a series of traditional Indian suits including dressing as a bridegroom for a wedding, for which he was widely ridiculed.

 In 2017, he appeared in the House of Commons dressed like Clark Kent and unbuttoned his dress shirt to reveal a Superman T-shirt.
 At a 2017 NATO meeting in Brussels, he showed off a mismatched pair of coloured socks.

 Seeking media attention by wearing flamboyant clothing is not the behavior of a statesman.
 Like a Hollywood celebrity, Trudeau wears costumes to increase his popularity with younger voters.

 Trudeau’s flamboyant style distracts Canadians from his lack of substance.
 Case in point: As Canada’s chief lawmaker, he doesn’t know what the nation’s laws are.

-Mary Dawson, the former Ethics Commissioner, found that Trudeau violated four sections of the Conflict of Interest Act by receiving free vacations to a private island in the Bahamas from the Aga Khan, whose private foundation was registered to lobby the government.
+Mary Dawson, the former Ethics Commissioner, found that Trudeau violated four sections of the Conflict of Interest Act by receiving free vacations to a private island in the Bahamas from the Aga Khan whose private foundation is registered to lobby the government.

 Trudeau’s defense was that “it wasn’t considered that there would be an issue there.”
 In other words, he didn’t know that accepting free vacations from someone who lobbies the government was illegal.
 A Prime Minister who breaks the law because he is ignorant of the law is incompetent.